Who doesn’t love the UK and its capital city, London?

 Whether your plans include absorbing the history and culture or shopping and theater, I’ve got tips on the weather, wardrobe, the Underground, food and drink, and yes, the language, plus some ideas of what to see and do.

 I made a few mistakes while traveling around London…I had been there before but thirty years ago!
-So, I didn’t remember that most tube stations have more than one exit. l rolled my bag over a very rough path covered with loose stones for what seemed an eternity, arriving at Buckingham Palace instead of my hotel in Mayfair.
+Therefore, I didn’t remember that most tube stations have more than one exit. l rolled my bag over a very rough path covered with loose stones for what seemed an eternity, arriving at Buckingham Palace instead of my hotel in Mayfair.
 Yep.
 I did that.

 So let’s carry on and get you the intel you need for a memorable trip to London, England.